andradazoltan/stm32h7_playground/README.md

 The projects in this repo are:

 * **Internal Temperature Sensor:** The STM32H7 has an embedded temperature sensor.
 This project tests how to interface with it and get accurate temperature readings.
+* **CAN Interface:** Testing communication between two STM32H7's using the CAN interface with no transceiver.